MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

   'twoQubitGateTime': '50 ns'}}
  ```

-There are three top-level input parameters that can be customized:
+There are three top-level target parameters that can be customized:

 * `errorBudget` - the overall allowed error budget
 * `qecScheme` - the quantum error correction (QEC) scheme
 * `qubitParams` - the physical qubit parameters

-For more information, see [Input parameters](xref:microsoft.quantum.overview.resources-estimator#input-parameters) for the Resource Estimator.
+For more information, see [Target parameters](xref:microsoft.quantum.overview.resources-estimator#input-parameters) for the Resource Estimator.

 #### Change qubit model